 Lake Skadar is the second largest lake in Europe and has been classed as a national park.
 Located in the south-east of the country, its vast marshy landscapes are a great nesting ground for birds.
 The road along the southern coast to the border with Albania is absolutely spectacular.

-Nested near a waterfall in the gorges of the Morača River, the eponymous monastery boasts a stunning collection of frescoes and icons from the 13th and 14th centuries.
+Nestled near a waterfall in the gorges of the Morača River, the eponymous monastery boasts a stunning collection of frescoes and icons from the 13th and 14th centuries.
 Scenes from the life of the prophet Elijah are signs of the Byzantine pictorial tradition in the region.
-Morača Monastery is one of the most frequented religious sites in all Montenegro.
+Morača Monastery is one of the most frequented religious sites in all of Montenegro.

 The gorges of the Tara River are considered the longest in all of Europe, stretching 78 km into the country’s mountainous north.
 This awe-inspiring experience is on par with the Grand Canyon with a most impressive view from the riverbed and the opportunity to take a rafting ride down the river.

 Biogradska Gora National Park is hidden amid the Bjelasica Mountains in the north-east of the country.
 The park spans 56 km² and is renowned for its beautiful and accessible summits.
 Take a Sunday stroll and discover Lake Biogradsko as it pierces a hole through the pine forest.
 One can practice a variety of different spots on the icy lakes nestled amongst the heights of the park.